andrewmoise/grits/README.md

 The main structure of classes and how they collaborate with one another is:

+* `structures.ts` defines some data classes
+  * PeerProxy is an abstraction for some other host within the network
+  * CachedFile is an abstraction for a file in our local storage

 * ProxyManager (from `proxy.ts`) is the top level class for a host within the network
   * FileCache (from `filecache.ts`) is where it keeps its data on the local storage
   * Config (from `config.ts`) defines top-level parameters for the host
-  * RootProxyManager, also from `proxy.ts`, defines special functionality for the trusted "root" proxy within the network

-* `structures.ts` defines some data classes
-  * PeerProxy is an abstraction for some other host within the network
-  * CachedFile is an abstraction for a file in our local storage

   * NetworkManager (from `network.ts`) operates the UDP sockets
-* Message and its subclasses (from `messages.ts`) represent messages and define their serialization and deserialization
   * DownloadManager (from `download.ts`) operates any downloads in progress
   * UpstreamManager and DownstreamManager (from `traffic.ts`) handle traffic shaping and congestion management
-* HttpServer (from `web.ts`) runs the web server
   * BlobFinder (from `dht.ts`) defines the logic for locating files within the DHT

+* RootProxyManager, also from `proxy.ts`, defines special functionality for the trusted "root" proxy within the network

+* Message and its subclasses (from `messages.ts`) represent messages and define their serialization and deserialization
+* HttpServer (from `web.ts`) runs a web server, if you want to serve content-addressable content from one of the proxies

 ## Enjoy!